stuntrally/stuntrally3/docs/Developing.md

 **_ToDo:_** Call Terra::update when the camera changes for each of splitscreen views.

-We use `tdb->setBrdf(TerraBrdf::BlinnPhongLegacyMath);` because it looks best, other are bad.
+We use `tdb->setBrdf(TerraBrdf::BlinnPhongLegacyMath);`
+because it looks best, other are bad.
+No roughness control.

 #### Extended

 Terra is extended with **blendmap** RTT (from old SR) and its noise.
-Also with emissive, property: `emissive terrain`.
+Also with emissive, property: `emissive terrain` in shaders.

 Changed skirt to be relative size below, not that default big to lowest point.
 _ToDo:_ Some holes can appear on horizon terrains.
-Should be higher for them.
+Should be higher for them and on horizon.
+Also good for fluid planar reflection when that skirt is visible.

 Added _own_ terrain raycast code (for cursor hit pos), since there wasn't one, [topic](https://forums.ogre3d.org/viewtopic.php?t=96602).
 _ToDo:_ For far future.
 Not a problem, but since we have many, [how to do multiple terras](https://forums.ogre3d.org/viewtopic.php?t=96050).